matsumotory/pmilter/README.md

-# Pmilter: Programmable Mail Filter
+# Pmilter: Programmable Mail Filter Server

-Pmilter is a smple and programmable mail filter middle-ware.
+Pmilter is a smple and programmable mail filter server software.
 You can control smtp server like postfix or sendmail via some mruby scripts.
 Pmilter is one-binary.
 So you can deploy and setup environment very easily.
 Enjoy!!

 ## milter install and run